Read This to Learn How to Rush Less

 My friend yoga has taught me to honor where I am right now, to take life at my own pace, and that it’s OK to just be.
 It’s why Savasana is the pose I recommend most often and the pose I linger in the longest in my own practice.
 My morning meditation has also become this little gift of self-care that helps me to just be—even when I know I have a busy day ahead of me.
 Yoga helps me prepare for the busy, rushed moments and helps me mindfully strategize how I can minimize them.

-Whether I’m meditating during the quiet early morning hours or tuning into my breath during my commute, I know I can choose to alter my perspective on rushing vs. being.
-I know I can choose to breathe and to be.
+Whether I’m meditating during the quiet early morning hours or tuning into my breath during my commute, I know I can choose to not rush.
+Instead, I can choose to focus on breathing and being.